-EPBC COND NUM OITION BER EPBC CONDITION SSI RELEVANT SSI 7474 CONDITION COMPLIANCE STATUS EXPLANATION 1 С Implement biodiversity conditions E17-E21 and E23-E26 of Part E, Schedule 2 of the State Infrastructure approval, where they relate to monitoring, managing, minimising, reducing, avoiding, mitigating, offsetting, recording, or reporting on, impacts to protected matters.
+EPB( CON NUM DITION EPBC CONDITION SSI RELEVANT SSI 7474 CONDITION COMPLIANCE STATUS EXPLANATION Belson's Panic (Homopholis belsonii), Natural Grassland on Basalt and Fine-textured Alluvial Plains of Northern New South Wales and Southern Queensland, Brigalow (Acacia harpophylla dominant and codominant) and Weeping Myall Woodlands ecological communities.
+1 С Implement biodiversity conditions E17-E21 and E23-E26 of Part E, Schedule 2 of the State Infrastructure approval, where they relate to monitoring, managing, minimising, reducing, avoiding, mitigating, offsetting, recording, or reporting on, impacts to protected matters.
 E17 The Proponent must minimise impacts to plant community types and not exceed the total areas impacted as identified in Table E1.
 Note, refer to of the CSSI 7474 approval for Table E1 Native Vegetation Impacted.
-See Appendix D. Not applicable This is not yet triggered as ARTC have developed a Construction Impact Zone (CIZ) (as defined by Issue for Construction (IFC) drawings), which is within the approved SPIR footprint under the EIS/SPIR.
+See Appendix D. Compliant ARTC have developed a Construction Impact Zone (CIZ) (as defined by Issue for Construction (IFC) drawings), which is within the approved SPIR footprint under the EIS/SPIR.
 The IFC CIZ substantially minimised impacts to PCTs as listed in Table E1.
-Consequently, ARTC are in the process of preparing an administrative modification to the SSI 7474 approval with the intent of reducing the areas of impacted PCTs as reflected in Table E1.
-It is anticipated the process will be submitted to DPE for assessment by 30 June 2022.
+ARTC further revised the CIZ in June 2022, with the intent of reducing the areas of impacted PCTs as reflected in Table E1.
+This was completed and approved by DPE on 22 June 2022.
+DCCEEW were consulted and provided feedback during this process.
+The reduction resulted in the following environmental outcomes: A very significant reduction in the overall construction footprint from the originally assessed 2,426Ha down to 1,234.5Ha i.e., an overall reduction of the construction footprint of 49%; A very significant reduction in the area of impacted koala habitat from the originally assessed 175.25Ha down to 74.28Ha i.e., an

+EPBC CONE NUM DITION EPBC CONDITION SSI RELEVANT SSI 7474 CONDITION COMPLIANCE STATUS EXPLANATION overall reduction of impacted koala habitat of 57%, and more than twice the MCoA E23 requirement for a minimum 25% reduction; Reduced impacts on all identified Plant Community Types (PCTs) and the associated Endangered Ecological Communities (EEC's), species of concern and MNES; and The elimination of impacts to one PCT (PCT 71) all together.
 1 С Implement biodiversity conditions E17-E21 and E23-E26 of Part E, Schedule 2 of the State Infrastructure approval, where they relate to monitoring, managing, minimising, reducing, avoiding, mitigating, offsetting, recording, or reporting on, impacts to protected matters.
 E18 The Proponent must meet the biodiversity offset obligations for ecosystem and species credits as set out in Tables E2 and E3, within two (2) years of the CSSI approval.
 The retirement of the biodiversity credits must be carried out in accordance with the NSW Biodiversity Offsets Policy for Major Projects and can be achieved by a combination of: (a) acquiring and retiring "biodiversity credits" within the meaning of the Biodiversity Conservation Act 2016; and/or (b) making a payment into the Biodiversity Conservation Fund; and/or (c) outlining in a Biodiversity Offset Strategy the provision of supplementary measures.
 The Strategy must be prepared in consultation with EES and DAWE.
 Not applicable The CSSI approval is dated 13 August 2020.
-As such the biodiversity offset obligations for ecosystem and species credits as outlined in this condition must be met by 13 August 2022.
-ARTC is in the process of achieving retirement of biodiversity credits in accordance with the NSW Biodiversity Offsets Policy for Major Projects.
+As such the biodiversity offset obligations for ecosystem and species credits as outlined in this condition must have originally been met by 13 August 2022.
+However, prior to this date, ARTC obtained a two-year extension of time from NSW DPE for the retirement of biodiversity credits in accordance with the NSW Biodiversity Offsets Policy for Major Projects.
+The approved extension of time is now 13 August 2024, and this work is in progress.